Yesterday, I finished a 3 day water fast (72 hour fast).

 There are numerous benefits to putting your body into a state of ketosis.
 It causes feelings of euphoria and cognitive focus, increases insulin resistance, and improves mitochondrial efficiency.

 It takes anywhere from 48 hours to one week to enter ketosis, according to Dr. Anthony Gustin at Perfect Keto.

-Autophagy literally means to eat oneself.
-It’s the body’s mechanism of getting rid of all of its broken down, old cell machinery (organelles, proteins and cell membranes) when it no longer has the energy to maintain it.
+Autophagy means to eat oneself.
+It’s the body’s mechanism of getting rid of all of its broken down, old cell machinery (organelles, proteins, and cell membranes) when it no longer has the energy to maintain it.

 Cells are meant to die, and autophagy accelerates the process.
 It’s effectively a form of cellular cleansing.

 What slows down autophagy?
 Eating.
 Glucose, insulin, and proteins turn off this self-cleaning process.
 It doesn’t take much to switch autophagy off, which is why I recommend a water fast over any other type of fast.